stap7/stap/readme.md

     Sample Interaction 3:
         // user software ready
         <- [0,[0]]
-        // let client know that options "w" (width) and "h" (height), type "path", and event 40 (mouse-click) are required for this task
+        // let user software know that options "w" (width) and "h" (height), type "path", and event 40 (mouse-click) are required for this task
         -> {"require":{"types":["path"],"events":[40],"options":["w","h"]}}
         // display a 100x100 box that will display red lines; "e":[40] signifies that click events should be captured (see <<eventType>> 40 below)
         -> [["click somewhere",{"type":"path","w":100,"h":100,"e":[40]}]]